cur33/PointsBot/README.md

 ## Questions

-* Should it really display a progress bar without a bounds, since the user could get a large amount of points?
+1. Should it really display a progress bar without a bounds, since the user could get a large amount of points?
 Or should it end at 40 or whatever the max level is?
+1. When replying to a solution, should the bot...
-* Should the bot reply directly to the solution comment, or the OP's "!Solved" comment and just tag the point earner?
+    1. Reply directly to the comment containing the solution (current behavior), or
+    1. Reply to the comment marking the submission as "!solved" and tag the solver?
-* Should the bot check whether comments containing "!solved" have been edited to remove it?
+1. Should the bot check whether comments containing "!solved" have been edited to remove it?
     - If so, it could do that daily or something.
     - This will be especially important if a "recovery mode" is implemented that crawls through the whole subreddit to rebuild the database, since the bot would only be able to see comments that haven't been removed, or the newest version of edited comments.
+1. Should the bot be prepared to handle complex comment threads (e.g. multiple replies to the comment before it is marked as solved)?
+In other words, when the bot finds a comment containing the "!solved" string, should it...
+    1. Assume that the author of the top-level comment is earning the point?
+    1. Assume that the author of the parent comment of the "!solved" comment is earning the point? (current behavior)
-* When a "!solved" comment is found, should the bot award the point to the author of the parent comment or the root comment?
-In other words, should only top-level comments be considered for points?
+        - Currently, the bot will either award the point to the author of the parent comment to the "!solved" comment, unless the author is the submission's OP, in which case is simply ignores the "!solved" comment altogether.
-* Should the bot assume that the parent comment belongs to the user who solved the issue, or should it find the first ancestor comment not made by the OP (in case the OP responds "!solved" to one of their own comments on the solution comment)?
+        - If we go with this behavior, I will probably change it to start at the parent of the "!solved" comment and work its way up until it finds a comment author who is not the OP, and then award them the point.
+        - A workaround for this is to ask users to provide a username following the "!solved" word, starting with "r/" of course to make it easy to identify.
+Then, in situations where the bot is unable to determine who earned the point and the OP didn't provide a username after "!solved", the bot could even reply to the OP's "!solved" comment and request the username of the solver.
-* Should the bot still keep track of points for mods, even though it doesn't update their flair?
+1. Should the bot still keep track of points for mods, even though it doesn't update their flair?
+(I'd assume so, but it doesn't hurt to ask).
-* Should the reply comment always tag them, even if it's not their first point?
+1. Should the bot's reply comment always tag the user earning the point, even if it's responding directly to their comment?
+(Currently, it only tags the user when they earn their first point.)
-* When a user levels up, should the reply comment also mention that they have been awarded a new flair?
+1. When a user levels up, should the reply comment also mention that they have been awarded a new flair?
-* Should the comment contain a notice that the post was made by a bot, similar to the notice on posts by automod?
+1. Should the comment contain a notice that the post was made by a bot, similar to the notice on posts by automod?

 ## Terms of Use for a bot for Reddit